nair-arjun/ECE309-connect4/README.md

   The game ends when a player wins, or when the board is full of pieces.
   When a game ends, the players can opt to play another game or end their session.
   If they choose to play again, they must choose how many humans are playing and they will be assigned new player IDs.
+  It is possible for a person to play against a computer, or allow a computer to play against another computer.

 How to Run:
   The game can be run using any kind of C++ compiler.